 MiCA – Markets in Crypto-Assets regulation memo

-The European Commission introduced in September 2020 a proposal for a regulation on Markets in Crypto-Assets (MiCA) as part of its digital finance strategy.
+The Markets in Crypto-Assets (MiCA) regulation is part of the European Commission’s digital finance strategy.

 Future matters: unlocking the potential of regulated digital assets